spencermountain/ca-inflation/README.md

 // 2024-01-01
 ```

 please let me know if there are any issues.
-This is important information, and also more-complicated than it should be.
+This is important information.

 ### See also
 * [us-inflation](https://www.npmjs.com/package/us-inflation) by @jeremiak